List of Superman & Lois characters: Jordan Kent

 In season three, Jordan celebrates his 16th birthday while being trained by his father in using his abilities, although Jordan gets scolded by Clark when he attempts solo heroics.
 Even though Jordan has reconciled with Sarah, she decides to not get back together with him which leaves Jordan feeling awkward about how to be around her, although he decides to respect her choice.
 Unlike Jonathan, Jordan does not try to bother getting his drivers license due to returning his own truck since he could already fly and run at super speed.
 With Smallville High temporarily closed due to black mold remediation, Jonathan convinces Jordan to fly them to a party in Metropolis for Jordan to meet with another girl to try and get over Sarah.
 After meeting Sarah at the party, they both decide to continue with being just friends and have fun together at the party.
 The Smallville teens are forced to leave the party early when Sarah and Jordan get into an argument with the party's host Travis, although as payback for Travis' rudeness Jordan uses his super breath to freeze Travis' new SUV birthday gift.
 Jordan later learns of his mother's diagnosis.
 To show their support and encouragement to Lois, the Kent twins along with Natalie decide to gift her with a watch that belonged to Natalie's mother.
 The watch is stolen when inside Jonathan's truck while at school the next day, which Jordan and Natalie deduce was taken by Candice's father after Jonathan brings up his interest in his truck the previous night.
 Locating the truck after school, Jordan uses his powers while Natalie uses her armor to help Jon successfully steal his truck back after which Natalie gives the watch to Lois after its returned by Candice.
 After helping his dad deal with a forest fire, Jordan gets slightly chewed out over his carelessness after Sam shows him pictures of satellite images which showed Jordan's hair after his hood briefly fell down.
 Jordan argues with Sam over whether or not he should get his hair cut, but they later reconcile after Sam gives Jordan his own suit to better hide his identity when operating as a superhero.
 Jordan eventually becomes frustrated after Clark's insistence that he is not ready to be a superhero and being given more and more training tests one after another.
 After Superman is tricked into an ambush by Intergang, Jordan manages to save his father and is shot with kryptonite in the process.
-Even though the kryptonite briefly incapacitates him, Jordan discovers that due to being half-human, Kryptonite does not seem to affect him the way it does normal Kryptonians, with Clark even speculating that Jordan could have the potential to even surpass him in power.
-Jordan attends a party where he bumps into Sarah and they eventually have a heated argument.
-Despite this, after the police raid the party, Jordan rescues Sarah and George Dean Jr. after they end up in a car crash while fleeing from the cops.
-Jordan later develops X-ray vision during Lois' surgery which he gains control of thanks to help from Jonathan and later uses to save the doctors operating on Lois when Peia's powers cause massive earthquakes and almost causes an explosion that Jordan prevents.
+Even though the kryptonite briefly incapacitates him, Jordan discovers that due to being half-human, kryptonite does not seem to affect him the way it does normal Kryptonians, with Clark even speculating that Jordan could have the potential to even surpass him in power.